gdesouza/conflux/README.md

 - `list-pages` - List page hierarchy from a Confluence space
 - `get-page` - Fetch and display a page's content by ID or title (storage, html, or markdown formats)
 - `inspect` - Inspect page hierarchy and relationships
+- `upload` - Create or update a single markdown file as a Confluence page
 - `projects` - List configured projects (multi-project mode)
 - `configure` - Create or edit the configuration file (interactive or scripted)